IvanDehtiarov/Coffee-Sales-SQL/README.md

 5. Nested queries (in `WHERE` and `FROM`);
 6. Common table expressions (`WITH`).

+The full list list of SQL queries can be found via [this link](CoffeeSales_SQL.ipynb).

 Moreover, on the basis of the same dataset, utilizing similar approaches, a fully interactive dashboard in Google Sheets was created.
 The in-depth exploration of coffee sales with visualized data is available via [this link](https://docs.google.com/spreadsheets/d/1pExpI77uPN_4s_CcLldUqN2pxo6pB3kJs7eNnuEgDFs/edit?usp=sharing).